 If CNM is legally compelled to disclose any of the Confidential Information, CNM will, if legally permissible, provide you with prompt notice in advance of such disclosure so that you may seek a protective order or other appropriate remedy and/or waive compliance with the Agreement.
 In the event that such protective order or other remedy is not obtained, or if you waive compliance with the provisions of the Agreement, CNM will furnish only such information that its legal counsel advises is legally required and will exercise commercially reasonable efforts, at your written request, cost and expense, to obtain assurance that confidential treatment will be accorded to any information that is compelled to be disclosed.

 Limitations on Damages and Indemnification.
 In no event shall either Party be liable to the other Party (or any third party) for any indirect, incidental, consequential, exemplary or punitive damages arising out of or related to the Agreement or the Services.
-You agree that CNM and its personnel will not be liable to you or any third party, in aggregate, for any damages, claims, liabilities, expenses or other amounts whatsoever arising from or relating to the Agreement and the Services in excess of the fees paid by the Company to CNM pursuant to this engagement, except in the case of a breach of section 3 hereto which shall have a limitation of fees under this engagement letter on damages.
+You agree that CNM and its personnel will not be liable to you or any third party, in aggregate, for any damages, claims, liabilities, expenses or other amounts whatsoever arising from or relating to the Agreement and the Services in excess of the fees paid by the Company to CNM pursuant to this engagement, except in the case of a breach of section 3 hereto which shall have a limitation on damages of 10x fees incurred for the first 12 months beginning on the effective date of this engagement letter.
 The limitations and exclusions in this Section 4 will apply: (i) regardless of the cause of action under which they allegedly arise (e.g., contract or tort, such as negligence); (ii) to the maximum extent permitted by law, but not where prohibited by law; and (iii) even if a Party has been advised of the likelihood of such damages occurring.

 You shall indemnify, defend and hold harmless CNM and its affiliates, and their respective officers, directors, employees and representatives, from and against all liabilities and expenses, including but not limited to attorneys' and experts’ fees, and other costs of litigation or other proceedings, arising from or related to a third-party (including but not limited to governmental entities) claim, demand, investigation, inquiry or offer to license (a “Claim”) relating to: (i) the Services to be provided under this engagement, provided CNM has not breached this Agreement in the course of the provision of such Services; (ii) use of the results of the Services; (iii) your alleged breach of the Agreement; or (iv) your business generally, such as your failure to comply with applicable law.
 The immediately preceding paragraph in this Section 4 will not apply to your obligations pursuant to this paragraph.